AdaCore/gnatstudio/docs/users_guide/editing.rst

 * :menuselection:`File --> Exit`

-  Exit GPS after confirmation and if needed, confirmation about saving modified windows and editors.
+  Exit GPS after confirmation and, if needed, confirmation about saving modified windows and editors.

 .. _The_Edit_Menu: